|

 In a very few cases, consumption of Dieffenbachia has

 proven fatal.
-But if
+But if you've ever eaten spinach,

-you've ever eaten spinach, you've already eaten calcium oxalate
+you've already eaten calcium oxalate crystals.
+Some people

-quantity.
-To some, vegetables containing calcium oxalate
+To some, vegetables containing calcium oxalate crystals has a

-proper knowledge how to prepare it is not advisable.
+without the proper knowledge how to prepare it is not advisable.

 Leland continues,